 #2: You hear a squeaky, squealing or grinding sound while driving.

-If you hear high-pitched squealing or screeching while you’re driving, it could be that your brake pads are thin, almost worn out and need to be replaced.
+If you hear high-pitched squealing or screeching while you’re driving, or exclaim "my brakes are scratching", it could be that your brake pads are thin, almost worn out and need to be replaced.
 Brake wear indicators are small steel tabs that are attached by the manufacturer and designed to hit the rotor before the brake pad completely wears out.
 The squealing sound they make serves as a warning that you need new brake pads.

 A squeaky sound after your car has been sitting overnight could also be from rust on the rotor.
 Sometimes, rain or condensation collects on the rotors causing a thin layer of rust to form.
 The squeaky sound is caused by fine particles of rust that have been scraped off by the brake pads and become embedded in the pads.
 This noise typically goes away once the layer of rust wears down.

-A grinding, growling sound when you hit the brakes could also be an indicator that your brake pads are worn and grinding on the rotor.
+A grinding, growling sound when you hit the brakes could also be an indicator that your brake pads are worn and grinding on the rotor, which can also cause your steering wheel to shake when braking.
 A “burning” smell when you use your brakes could mean your brakes are overheating, or you could be burning your brake pads.